stremsdoerfer/Nikka/README.md

 ## License

-StreemNetworking is maintained by Emilien Stremsdoerfer and released under the Apache 2.0 license.
+Nikka is maintained by Emilien Stremsdoerfer and released under the Apache 2.0 license.
 See LICENSE for details